Nikhils-179/TODO/README.md

 Statement : A TODO Application stores information about the task : Title and Description of the activity

 Approach : Work on a framework which will take web api calls from frontend and store it in database
-           Protocol to be used : HTTP
-           Language used : GO
+           Protocol to be used : HTTP protocol Language used : GO
            Web Framework : GIN